volkamerlab/teachopencadd/README.md

 ### Use Binder

-You can use our talktorials locally (download repository and install dependencies as described below), or you can use Binder to host the repository and all needed dependencies for with in a JupyterHub:
+You can use our talktorials locally (download repository and install dependencies as described below), or you can use Binder to host the repository and all needed dependencies:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/volkamerlab/TeachOpenCADD/master)